ec2017/destroytheworld/README.md

 # Destroy The World
-I want to build an app that will destroy the world.
+I want to build an app that will efectfully destroy the world.

 ####This is an heading